アルベルトーキョーの進化を楽しむ【戦術編】<br />

 "Do you know how many years Jürgen Klopp, one of the greatest managers in the world, has been leading Liverpool FC?"

-What coach Albert PUIG ORTONEDA is asking is, even Jurgen Klopp needed time to build a team, so "well, wait for it".
-After making you wait, there will be confidence.
+What Albert PUIG ORTONEDA, the coach, is asking is what does he want to say, even Jurgen KLOPP needs time to build a team, so "well, wait" is what he says.
+After making you wait, he is confident.

-There are many reasons why I want to see FC Tokyo right now... but for me, it all boils down to one thing.
+There are many reasons why I want to see FC Tokyo now... but for me, it all comes down to one thing.
 Goals.

-By the way, it seems that a wonderful culture of showing respect to the already published columns has been created in this "FANZONE", and I was also impressed by Mr. Kosuke Baba's "Analyzing Alber's positional play through the testimonies of three midfielders" which was left in my heart.
-A quote from the movie was written as follows.
+By the way, in this "FANZONE", it seems that a wonderful culture of showing respect to the already published columns has been born, and I was also impressed by Albert Puig Ortoneda's positional play, which was revealed through the testimonies of three midfield players by Mr. Kosuke Baba.
+A line from a movie was quoted and it said:

 "Tactics are born from excellent positioning."

-If the arrangement creates tactics, then wouldn't our physical and conceptual position as spectators also provide us with tactics that lead to victory through understanding?
+If placement creates tactics, could our physical and conceptual position as spectators also provide us with a strategy to reach victory through understanding?

-I will write with the intention of creating a text that will be helpful (or perhaps not at all, but can provide a certain kind of indicator) while considering.
+I will write with the intention of creating a text that will be helpful (or not at all, but can provide a certain kind of indication) as I write.

-What I don't understand is also a source of learning, and because I am a contrarian by nature, I take a lot of time to decide whether or not to trust someone who goes out of their way to say, "I understand," not just in positional play.
-In the world, there is often a tendency to praise those who say they understand, or those who have loud voices, but I seem to place my trust in the "knowledge of ignorance" that acknowledges what they don't know (although it may be a complicated and disadvantageous personality).
+What I don't understand is also a source of learning, and because I have a stubborn personality, not limited to positional play, I take a lot of time to decide whether to trust someone who says "I understand" or not.
+In the world, often those who say they understand and those who have a loud voice tend to be praised, but I seem to trust the "knowledge of ignorance" that admits not understanding (although it may be a complicated and disadvantageous personality).

 By the way, "trust" is a very important thing in team sports like soccer.
-Because you can trust, you can entrust the important ball.
-Compared to styles that are not positional play, trust may have a greater meaning.
-I have come up with such a hypothesis.
+Because you can trust, you can entrust important balls.
+In positional play, trust may have a greater meaning compared to other styles.
+Such a hypothesis comes to mind.

-If it is assumed that being in the right place at the right time is the fundamental premise of positional play, then the criteria for "appropriate" cannot be ambiguous.
-That is the content of the hypothesis, that it is trust.
-If you can stand in the most reliable place at the most reliable timing, you can receive the ball from your teammates.
-The ball circulates through this repetition and moves forward.
+If being in the right place at the right time is the fundamental premise of positional play, then the criteria for "right" cannot be ambiguous.
+That is the content of the hypothesis, that it is about trust.
+If you can stand in a place with the highest possible level of trust at the highest possible timing, you can receive the ball from your teammates.
+By repeating this, the ball circulates and moves forward.

-While thinking so, I covered the match of Sagan Tosu in the 12th round of the J1 League.
-After losing 0-1 and being asked about not scoring a goal, Hotaka Nakamura said the following:
+While thinking so, I covered the Sagan Tosu match in the 12th round of the J1 League.
+After losing 0-1, when asked about not being able to score a goal, Hotaka NAKAMURA said the following.

 "In positional play, it is important to maintain possession of the ball, but it is not positional play for the sake of positional play, it must be ball possession for the purpose of scoring points.
 In order to do that, we have to take risks and play attacking football at some point.
 I don't think the opponent would mind.
 I think that is the wall we are currently facing."

 In order to take risks and achieve success, you cannot take action without trust.
-Otherwise, that choice is nothing more than a reckless gamble.
-Positional play for the purpose of achieving a goal also includes risks, so I believe that "trust" should be at its core.
+Otherwise, that choice is nothing but a reckless gamble.
+Positional play for the purpose of scoring also includes risks, so I believe that "trust" should be at its core.

 Anyone can be anywhere